 - 4 (4-inch) hamburger buns, split

-- Heat a grill pan or outdoor grill to 600°F to 800°F. When the grill is ready, use tongs to rub the grate with several layers of paper towels dipped in vegetable oil.
+- Heat a grill pan or outdoor grill to 600°F-800°F (315°C-430°C).
+When the grill is ready, use tongs to rub the grate with several layers of paper towels dipped in vegetable oil.

 - Season the hamburger patties generously on both sides so that you can see a thin layer of salt and pepper.
-Place the patties on the grill indentation-side up, cover the grill, and cook the patties undisturbed (do not press down on them) until grill marks appear on the bottom, about 3 to 4 minutes.
+Place the patties on the grill indentation-side up, cover the grill, and cook the patties undisturbed (do not press down on them) until grill marks appear on the bottom, about 3-4 minutes.
 Using a spatula, flip and cook for about 2 minutes more.
-Place 2 slices of cheese on each patty, cover the grill, and continue cooking until the patties are just slightly pink in the center for medium, about 2 to 3 minutes more.
+Place 2 slices of cheese on each patty, cover the grill, and continue cooking until the cheese has melted and the patties are just slightly pink in the center for medium, about 2-3 minutes more.
 Remove to a clean plate and let rest in a warm place or tent loosely with foil.